 15th September 2021, 14:00 – 22:30 hrs BST

-Following the success of our monthly round table sessions, we are pleased to host the first Online Teaching and Learning in Archaeology and Heritage Conference.
+Following the success of our monthly round table sessions, we hosted first Online Teaching and Learning in Archaeology and Heritage Conference in September 2021.

-This free, online event is open to all who teach and learn in archaeology.
-Papers will specifically focus on Higher Education, and consider the past, present and future of teaching and learning in archaeology.
-To attend please register below.
+This free online event was open to all who are interested in teaching and learning in archaeology, and attracted over 250 registrations.
+Papers focused on Higher Education, and considered the past, present and future of teaching and learning in archaeology.

 Times are BST (UTC+1)